Doctor Who Series 8 (2014): What We Know UPDATE

 The human race wakes up to the most surprising invasion yet: the trees have moved back in.
 Everywhere a forest has grown overnight and taken back the Earth.
 Features a cast of child actors.
 Moffat said it’s “boldly beautiful, lyrical and poetic.
 A fairytale, but not Moffat fairytale.
 Quite different with a clever main visual idea.”

 Guest starring: Samuel Anderson (Danny), Harley Bird, Abigail Eames, Ashley Foster and Jaydon Harris-Wallace (Samson).

 Written by Steven Moffat.
 Directed by Rachel Talalay.

 A two-part finale.
 In the mysterious world of the Nethersphere, plans have been drawn.
 Old friends and old enemies manoeuvre around the Doctor, and an impossible choice is looming over him.
 Death is not an end, promises the organisation known as 3W.
 Features a Cybermen invasion of earth and the return of UNIT, Kate Stewart and Osgood.
-The Doctor also has to contend with the mysterious Missy or as she’s also known the Gatekeeper of the Nethersphere.
+The Doctor also has to contend with the mysterious Missy, also known as the Gatekeeper of the Nethersphere.

 “You betrayed me.
 You betrayed my trust, our friendship, and everything I’ve ever stood for.
 You let me down.”

 Guest starring: Samuel Anderson (Danny), Michelle Gomez (Missy/Gatekeeper of the Nethersphere), Jemma Redgrave (Kate Stewart), Ingrid Oliver (Osgood), Chris Addison (Seb), Sanjeev Bhaskar.

 Written by Steven Moffat.
 Directed by Paul Wilmshurst.